codemasterv/fPKG_Maker_GUI/README.md

 //Add DLC Unlocker

-//Add Terminal Window to see what is going on
+** Added Terminal Window to program

 //Add dropdown menu to open all tools separate from this program